 …leaders are facilitators and their defining characteristic is their ability to enable connections that drive effective collaboration among large numbers of people.
 When leaders are facilitators, organizations adopt the disciplines of self-organized networks that are designed to leverage collective intelligence.

-I like how Rod distinguishes between leadership and management.
-Although he’s talking about organizations (he was the COE of the Blue Cross Blue Shield Federal Employee Program with over $19 billion annual revenues) his definitions apply beautifully to the roles of leadership and management at participant-driven meetings.
+Rod was the COE of the Blue Cross Blue Shield Federal Employee Program with over $19 billion annual revenues.
+I like how he distinguishes between leadership and management.
+Although he’s talking about organizations, his definitions apply beautifully to the roles of leadership and management at participant-driven meetings.

-Replace “organizations” with “meetings” in the quotes above, and you’ll see how Rod’s vision for the viable future of organizations becomes the same set of principles I’ve championed for effective, powerful conferences:
+Replace “organizations” with “meetings” in the quotes above.
+Rod’s vision for the viable future of organizations becomes the same set of principles I’ve championed for effective, powerful conferences:

 Supporting and encouraging conference participants to network & collaborate.